salilab/saliweb/doc/frontend.rst

 generates additional files in the job directory which should not be downloaded, the :meth:`~saliwebfrontend.allow_file_download` method can be overridden to control which files the end user is allowed to download.
-Note also that if some files are not text files, the :meth:`~saliwebfrontend.get_file_mime_type` method should also be overridden to specify the MIME type.
+Note also that if some files are not text files, the :meth:`~saliwebfrontend.get_file_mime_type` method may also need to be overridden to specify the MIME type.

 The example below assumes the backend generates a log file ``log`` and a single output file, ``output.pdb``, and allows the user to download these files